irontitan/paradox/README.md

 - `persistedEvents`: An array of events which were already persistted to the database.
 It follows the `{id, name, data, timestamp}` format
 - `pendingEvents`: An array of events which were not yet saved to the database

 When created, the new entity will receive (as a parameter) an object, of which the keys must be the name of an event and its value must be the `commit` function, which can be located anywhere, but, in our little example above, we created it as a static method inside the event entity itself.
+Since v2.9.0, it also receives the entity class itself, to be used for internal purposes.

 This procedure is the same for all the events that entity might have, this is due to the fact that the `EventEntity`, when instantiated, will create a [Reducer](http://github.com/nxcd/tardis#reducer) instance in the property `this.reducer` and it'll pass on all these known events to it so it can be possible to manage all events inside the same class, without the need to instantiate something new.